gianpaj/fresnel/README.md

 #### onlyMatch

 Rendering can be constrained to specific breakpoints/interactions by specifying a list of media queries to match.
 By default _all_ will be rendered.

 #### disableDynamicMediaQueries

-By default, when rendered client-side, the browser’s [`matchMedia` api][match-media-api] will be used to _further_ constrain the `onlyMatch` list to only the currently matching media queries.
+By default, when rendered client-side, the browser’s [`matchMedia`api][match-media-api] will be used to _further_ constrain the `onlyMatch` list to only the currently matching media queries.
 This is done to avoid triggering mount related life-cycle hooks of hidden components.

-Disabling this behaviour is mostly intended for debugging purposes.
+Disabling this behaviour is mainly intended for debugging purposes.

 #### at

 Use this to declare that children should only be visible at a specific breakpoint, meaning that the viewport width is greater than or equal to the start offset of the breakpoint, but less than the next breakpoint, if one exists.

 For example, children of this `Media` declaration will only be visible if the viewport width is between 0 and 768 (768 not included) points:

 ```tsx
 <Media at="sm">...</Media>
 ```

-The corresponding css rule:
+The corresponding CSS rule:

 ```css
 @media not all and (min-width: 0px) and (max-width: 767px) {